-An application must be made for each OSSM system being proposed.
+A separate application and report must be made for each OSSM system being proposed.

 Council will assess the application only after the report is deemed satisfactory and all fees have been paid.
 Council may then inspect the property and if a satisfactory assessment is made, we will issue an approval to install.